neharanganathY/neharanganathY/README.md

 ---

 ### ✨ Fun Fact
+I call myself a **Neuronaut** —
+> *A passionate explorer of ideas, code, and creativity — navigating the world through learning, bugs, and beautifully weird breakthroughs.*
 I'm a creative coder, a mom to a wonderful little girl, and I love mixing tech with imagination — whether it's doodling on coffee cups or animating bedtime stories with code.
-I'm also working on fun Ghibli-style family illustrations and planning to launch a story-based feature for my toddler 🎨✨
+I'm also working on fun Ghibli-style family illustrations and planning to launch a story-based feature for my toddler 🎨✨ I believe in writing code that works, writing stories that help, and shipping joy — one commit closer to the stars 🚀
 ---

 ### 🎯 2025 Goals